open-policy-agent/opa/docs/content/policy-language.md

 The `every` keyword takes an (optional) key argument, a value argument, a domain, and a block of further queries, its "body".

-The keyword is used to explicity assert that its body is true for *any element in the domain*.
+The keyword is used to explicitly assert that its body is true for *any element in the domain*.
 It will iterate over the domain, bind its variables, and check that the body holds for those bindings.
 If one of the bindings does not yield a successful evaluation of the body, the overall